MarcoHassan/Business-Analytics-Data-Wrangling/README.md

 # Business Analytics Project

 This code was operated on a vast dataset of aggregated data.
-The code abstract from statistical evalutation and focuses on descriptive statistics, data wrangling through SQL and dplyr queries.
+The code abstract from statistical evalutation and focuses on descriptive statistics, data wrangling through **SQL and dplyr queries**.

+SQL queries were integrated in the R code through the

 Moreover the code contains the mapping of the descriptive statistics of orders by country plotted on the classical merchator map.